CCLBStudio/DOTweenBuilder/README.md

 If you want to go for the zip file method, simply download the project as a zip file, unzip it and add the DOTweenBuilder folder in your project.
 It can be added anywhere, as long as it is in the Assets folder.

 #### Cloning the project
 You can also clone the project anywhere you want in your Unity project.
+The url for the git clone command is the following : https://github.com/AymNAym/DOTweenBuilder.git